drodil/backstage-plugin-qeta/docs/permissions.md

 - Only author can edit and delete own questions
 - Only author can edit and delete own answers
+- Only author can delete their own comments
 - User cannot vote their own questions or answers
 - Only question author can mark answer as correct
+- Except for moderators, who can do these for any questions/answer/comment

 ## Set up